CycleOperators/docs/changelog/2025-02-18-icptopup-ts/index.md

 [![](./icptopup-ts.png)](/changelog/icptopup-ts)

-Today we're releasing [icptopup-ts](https://github.com/CycleOperators/icptopup-ts), a TypeScript package that makes it easy to programatically 👨‍💻 facilitate large amounts of decentralized compute, sending cycles to up to 100 canisters at at time.
+Today we're releasing [icptopup-ts](https://github.com/CycleOperators/icptopup-ts), a TypeScript package that makes it easy to programmatically 👨‍💻 facilitate large amounts of decentralized compute, sending cycles to up to 100 canisters at at time.

 With `npm install icptopup-ts`, you can integrate atomic, ICRC compatible cycle topups into your application in just a few minutes!